 1996 B.S. in Physics summa cum laude, Moravian College, Bethlehem, PA 18018

-- Seven publications with more than 100 citations
+- Fifteen publications with more than 100 citations

 - Please see ORCID on the left or CV for publication list

 - Supplemental Performance award from ORNL, December 2021.

 - Supplemental Performance award from ORNL, December 2020.

 - Nominated for “Best Publication” from the Neutron Sciences Division at ORNL, 2020.